 - Risk: build strategy, logical thinking and decision making skills.
 Here you can find an online version of the game risk.

-- Carcassonne: helps to build logical thinking and long-term strategic thinking.
+- Carcassonne: it helps to build logical thinking and long-term strategic thinking.
 For those without the game at home, here you can find the online Carcassonne.

 - Dixit: good to develop your creativity and originality.
 Here you can enjoy the online version of Dixit.